jess-sys/22Docs/docs/makefiles.rst

     .PHONY: all clean fclean re

 And that's pretty much it !
-Your Makefile is ready to use.
+Your Makefile is now ready to use.

 Criterion Makefile
 ------------------